TriplyDB/Documentation/docs/triply-api/index.md

 #### Global Object identification
-For several reasons, such as caching, the user should be able to query an object by their unique ID.
+For reasons, such as caching, the user should be able to query an object by their unique ID.
 This is possible using global object identification, using the `node(id:ID)` query.
 An example:

 ```graphql